 We must provide financial assurance to governmental agencies and a variety of other entities under applicable environmental regulations relating to our landfill operations for capping, closure and post-closure costs, and related to our performance under certain collection, landfill and transfer station contracts.
 We satisfy these financial assurance requirements by providing surety bonds, letters of credit, insurance policies or trust deposits.
 The amount of the financial assurance requirements for capping, closure and post-closure costs is determined by applicable state environmental regulations.
-The financial assurance requirements for capping, closure costs may be associated with a portion of the landfill or the entire landfill.
+The financial assurance requirements for capping, closure and post-closure costs may be associated with a portion of the landfill or the entire landfill.
 Generally, states will require a third-party engineering specialist to determine the estimated capping, closure and post-closure costs that are used to determine the required amount of financial assurance for a landfill.
-The amount of financial assurance requirements related to contract performance varies by contract.
+The amount of financial assurance required can, and generally will, differ from the obligation determined and recorded under U.S. GAAP.
+The amount of the financial assurance requirements related to contract performance varies by contract.